UltraSpeci/MindustryJDA/README.md

 # MindustryJDA

-This is a very Work-In-Progress plugin made to sync chat between Discord <-> Mindustry.
+This is a Work-In-Progress plugin made to sync chat between Discord <-> Mindustry.

-IT IS NOT RECOMMENDED THAT YOU USE THIS PLUGIN FOR NON-TESTING PURPOSES.
+This plugin uses JDA.

+It is not recommended that you use this plugin for non-testing purposes!
+Bugs are present.
+Consider creating a new issue for bugs that you find! it will greatly help me!

 # How to Use
 Step 1.
 Download the latest release from the releases tab.